SFDO-Tooling/CumulusCI/docs/scratch_orgs.md

 has a different configuration in the `cumulusci.yml` file, resulting in a different org shape and a different use case.
-The key facets of the org shape that are defined in the `cumulusci.yml` file are whether or not the org has a namespace, and the length of the org\'s lifespan.
+The key facets of the org shape that are defined in the `cumulusci.yml` file are whether or not the org has a namespace, and the length of the org's lifespan.

 Org definition files stored in the `orgs` directory are configured as specified in the [Salesforce DX Developer